RatseerOfRattesse/COAWiki/docs/Story/Mainline Story/Advent of the Haelborne.md

     Damage Output:

-    Low, scaling with tier
+    - Low, scaling with tier

-    Ethereal:
+    - Ethereal:

-    \- 90% Light
+        - 90% Light

-    \- 10% Mystic
+        - 10% Mystic

-    Impact:
+    - Impact:

-    \- Blunt
+        - Blunt

-    \- Stabbing
+        - Stabbing

-    Effects:
+    Effect:

-    Tier I
+    - Tier I

-    Conjure a floating shield.
+        - Conjure a floating shield.
 When hit, will absorb damage up to moderate damage, shatter, and send shards at the enemy, each dealing meagre shrapnel damage.

-    Tier II
+    - Tier II

-    Shards inflict [Fracture].
+        - Shards inflict [Fracture].
 You can chain-conjure up to six shields, but each one will be less effective than a regular one.

-    Tier IV
+    - Tier IV

-    Throw the shield as a projectile, periodically stunning and knocking back anything in its path.
+        - Throw the shield as a projectile, periodically stunning and knocking back anything in its path.
 Shards detach from the main shield as it moves, each dealing moderate stabbing damage.

-    Tier VI
+    - Tier VI

-    Merge up to three shields to form a larger shield.
+        - Merge up to three shields to form a larger shield.
 Larger shields cannot be used as projectiles but will follow user and can be moved in a small radius around the user.

-    Tier VII
+    - Tier VII

-    You may now conjure up to twelve shields, each at the base mana cost.
+        - You may now conjure up to twelve shields, each at the base mana cost.

 ???+ governance "Effect: [Fracture] (Weakening)"